openharmony/docs/en/application-dev/reference/apis/js-apis-missionManager.md

 ## missionManager.moveMissionToFront

-function moveMissionToFront(missionId: number, options: StartOptions, callback: AsyncCallback&lt;void&gt;): void;
+moveMissionToFront(missionId: number, options: StartOptions, callback: AsyncCallback&lt;void&gt;): void;

 Switches a given mission to the foreground, with the startup parameters for the switch specified, such as the window mode and device ID.
 This API uses an asynchronous callback to return the result.